This BLOG On Private Mortgage Insurance On Home Loan Guidelines Was UPDATED On April 28th, 2019

 - The less money the home buyer puts down on the home purchase, the greater the risk lenders have

-- This is why private mortgage insurance on home loan is required for buyers putting a down payment of less than 20% down payment on conforming loans
+- This is why private mortgage insurance is required for buyers putting a down payment of less than 20% down payment on conforming loans

 Unfortunately, borrowers have no say so on which private mortgage insurance company lenders will select to be private mortgage insurance carrier nor can you negotiate the premiums.